 Definition of settlement patterns.
-In Table B5 we investigate how sensitive our results are to using alternative coding rules for categorizing ethnic groups into nomads and settlers.
-We continue to detect strong and robust effects- no matter which definition we apply.
+In Table B5 we investigate the sensitivity of our results to the use of alternative coding rules for categorizing ethnic groups into nomads and settlers.
+We continue to detect strong and robust effects- independently of the applied definition.
 Furthermore, we look at whether the results are driven by a specific subset of countries.
 As detailed in the Online Appendix Section B, one stark feature of our group matching algorithm is that Egypt is coded as having mixed cells across the whole country.
-In Table B6 we show that our results go through when we drop Egypt from the estimation sample.
-Next, in the second half of the same table, we restrict the sample to countries bordering the Sahel zone, which is motivated by the casual observation that farmer-herder conflicts appear to be particularly pronounced in this region.
+In Table B6 we show that our results persist when Egypt is removed from the estimation sample.
+Next, in the second half of the same table, we restrict the sample to countries bordering the Sahel zone, which is motivated by the observation that farmer-herder conflicts appear to be particularly pronounced in this region.
 Our baseline results prove to be robust to all of these sensitivity exercises.